Skip to content

 A modern regional highway system links the Jubail community to other parts of the kingdom, giving local people access to the main cities across Saudi Arabia and beyond.
 A main highway between Dammam and Jubail, six lanes wide within the project area, forms the spine of the development.
 Feeder and collector roads branch off to community and industrial areas.
 Bechtel managed all roadway development, engineering, and construction.

 The Bechtel-Royal Commission team created a mega recycling initiative across all 50 contract sites on this project.
-The scheme used or recycled more than 198 tons of wooden pallets, 87 tons of oil, 481 tons of scrap metal, 15 tons of cardboard, 5 tons of plastic, and 7,000 tons of demolished asphalt and other granular waste.
 These efforts reduced waste by 8,000 tons.